Henry Collins (official): Alleged espionage activities

 In August 1948, as the Hiss Case began, he appeared under subpoena before the House Un-American Activities Committee (HUAC) and would answer no questions of substance.

 In 1950, Ware lived at the San Cristobal Valley Ranch near Los Alamos, New Mexico, and its atomic proving grounds.
 During testimony in 1953, Collins declared, "The ranch was a perfectly legitimate business operation."

 In 1952, Nathaniel Weyl confirmed under oath that Collins had been a member of the Ware Group founded by Harold Ware and inherited by Whittaker Chambers.

 Subpoenaed again in 1953, he declared, "I will not be a finger man for this committee."

-Personal and death
+Personal life and death

 Collins married Susan B. Anthony II, great-niece of Susan B. Anthony.
 He married Mary Evans Collins with whom he had two sons and one daughter.

 Collins once spotted a prothonotary warbler for Alger Hiss.

 Collins died age 57 on May 25, 1961, at Montefiore Hospital in the Bronx after a car crash two days earlier.